fonil/dockerized-php/README.md

 #### Build Arguments

-To avoid conflicts with ownership and/or file permission from those files internally created by the container service, a non-root user is created into the service with the same ID and group name than the current host user, and forcing the service to be executed with this user and group when creating files.
+To avoid file permissions conflicts between host and container, a non-root user is created into the service with the same ID and group name than the current host user and setting up PHP-FPM to be executed using those details so, any file created by the service will have the same owner/group than the host user.

-Those details are in the `Makefile` file and contains the following arguments.
+Those details are collected from the `Makefile` and passing the values to Dockerfile as build arguments:

 | Argument          | How to fill the value | Description                |
 | ----------------- | --------------------- | -------------------------- |